Causes of World War I: Historiography

 Immediately after the end of hostilities, Anglo-American historians argued that Germany was solely responsible for the start of the war.
 However, academic work in the English-speaking world in the late 1920s and the 1930s blamed the participants more equally.
+Meanwhile German academics also challenged the claim that Germany was solely or primarily to blame.

-The historian Fritz Fischer unleashed an intense worldwide debate in the 1960s on Germany's long-term goals.
+In the 1960s the German historian Fritz Fischer challenged prevailing German academic opinion by arguing that Germany's conservative leaders had deliberately sought war.
+This in turn unleashed an intense worldwide debate on Imperial Germany's long-term goals.
 The American historian Paul Schroeder agrees with the critics that Fisher exaggerated and misinterpreted many points.
 However, Schroeder endorses Fisher's basic conclusion:

 However, Schroeder argues that all of that was not the main cause of the war in 1914.
 Indeed, the search for a single main cause is not a helpful approach to history.
 Instead, there are multiple causes any one or two of which could have launched the war.
 He argues, "The fact that so many plausible explanations for the outbreak of the war have been advanced over the years indicates on the one hand that it was massively overdetermined, and on the other that no effort to analyze the causal factors involved can ever fully succeed."

 Debate over the country that "started" the war and who bears the blame still continues.
 According to Annika Mombauer, a new consensus among scholars had emerged by the 1980s, mainly as a result of Fischer's intervention:

 On historians inside Germany, she adds, "There was 'a far-reaching consensus about the special responsibility of the German Reich' in the writings of leading historians, though they differed in how they weighted Germany's role."